qlik-oss/core-website/docs/eula.md

     or port any of the Qlik Materials or combine or merge any part of the Qlik Materials with or into any other software or documentation;

-    iii) offer, use, demonstrate, sublicense or otherwise exploit any of the Qlik Materials as a product or service to or for any third party, including without limitation providing training for a third party or using the Software to provide a hosting service bureau, commercial time-sharing, rental, or software as a service (SaaS) function;
+    iii) offer, use, demonstrate, sublicense, allow access to or otherwise exploit any of the Qlik Materials as a product or service to or for any third party, whether or not for a fee, including without limitation providing training for a third party or using the Software to provide a hosting service bureau, commercial time-sharing, rental, or software as a service (SaaS) function;

     iv) permit the use, reproduction or transfer of any Qlik Materials for any purpose not authorized by this Agreement.
 If a serial